Operation Neosho: Operation

-On 25 October under the name Operation Granite the 1/3 Marines and 1/4 Marines attacked Base Area 114 which was believed to be the base of the PAVN 6th Regiment.
+On 25 October, under the name Operation Granite, the 1/3 Marines and 1/4 Marines attacked Base Area 114 which was believed to be the base of the PAVN 6th Regiment.
 The Marines engaged elements of the 6th Regiment's 800th and 802nd Battalions, killing 20 PAVN for the loss of 25 Marines.
-At the end of the operation on 6 November BLT 1/3 Marines was moved north to Quảng Trị Province.
+At the end of the operation on 6 November, BLT 1/3 Marines was moved north to Quảng Trị Province.

-On 18 November 1/4 Marines was deployed outside the Neosho operational area.
+On 18 November, 1/4 Marines was deployed outside the Neosho operational area.
 On 22 November 1st Battalion, 9th Marines replaced the 3/26th Marines at Camp Evans and 3/26 Marines swept the CoBi-Than Tan valley before being moved to Khe Sanh Combat Base on 13 December, leaving 1/9 Marines as the only infantry battalion in the area.

 Despite the limited results from Operation Granite and subsequent operations, the 3rd Marine Division MG Rathvon M. Tompkins was concerned about the PAVN's intentions in the Neosho and Street without Joy areas, but lacked the necessary forces to neutralize Base Area 114.
 Col. Dick continued to screen the CoBi-Than Tan valley with the limited forces available to him.
 On the morning of 2 January, an 8-man patrol from Company A 3rd Reconnaissance Battalion was landed on a hill 8 km southeast of Camp Evans to observe PAVN movement in the CoBi-Than Tan valley, the reconnaissance Marines did not move from their landing zone and failed to set out claymore mines around their perimeter in the belief that they couldn't be observed.
 At 17:15 the patrol was attacked by the PAVN, with 6 Marines killed and the 2 survivors escaping overland, arriving at the Marine outpost on Hill 51 the following morning.
-Later that day Company D deployed by helicopters to recover the dead reconnaissance Marines, meeting no opposition.
+Later that day, Company D deployed by helicopters to recover the dead reconnaissance Marines, meeting no opposition.

-On 7 January marine air and artillery strikes on PAVN bunkers south of Hill 51 resulted in large secondary explosions.
+On 7 January, marine air and artillery strikes on PAVN bunkers south of Hill 51 resulted in large secondary explosions.
 After midnight on 8 January, a Marine night ambush 5 km east of Hill 51 killed five Viet Cong and captured two.
-On 15 January airstrikes against PAVN bunkers killed seven PAVN and caused two secondary explosions.
-On 19 January a company ambush site observed 36 PAVN moving along Route 554; they were reinforced and called in artillery strikes and then advanced, forcing the PAVN to flee, leaving six dead.
-On 20 January the Marines captured one PAVN and two VC soldiers.
+On 15 January, airstrikes against PAVN bunkers killed seven PAVN and caused two secondary explosions.
+On 19 January, a company ambush site observed 36 PAVN moving along Route 554; they were reinforced and called in artillery strikes and then advanced, forcing the PAVN to flee, leaving six dead.
+Marines captured one PAVN and two VC soldiers on 20 January.